Bat as food: Africa

-At least 55 species of bat are hunted in Africa, though larger bats are preferred targets and small, insectivorous species are considered less desirable.
+At least 55 species of bat are hunted in Africa, with larger bats as the preferred targets, while small, insectivorous species are considered less desirable.
 Bat hunting is most prevalent in West and Central Africa.
 It has been estimated that 100,000 bats are sold annually in Ghana.
 In Southern Africa and East Africa, there is little to no hunting.
 The four species of bats hunted in Northern Africa are used for traditional medicine purposes, not for meat.

 Abundant and larger-bodied species are more frequently consumed in Africa, including the straw-coloured fruit bat, Franquet's epauletted fruit bat, the Gambian epauletted fruit bat, the hammer-headed bat, and Egyptian fruit bat.
 Medium-sized bats like the Angolan rousette and Peters's dwarf epauletted fruit bat are also consumed, as well as small species like the large slit-faced bat, horseshoe bats, and roundleaf bats.

 Asia

 Humans hunt 64 species of bats in Asia, though the intensity of hunting varies by region.
 In Southeast Asia, bats are widely hunted in ten of the eleven countries, excluding only Singapore.
 About 17% of bat species are hunted in Southeast Asia, or 56 species.
 The Philippines have especially high levels of hunting, with a third of bat species in the Philippines subject to hunting despite legal protections such as the Philippine Wildlife Act and Philippine Cave Management Act, which are poorly enforced.
 In the Philippines, especially Mayantoc, in the province of Tarlac, eating fruit bats as part of their regional cuisine is very common, locals went bat hunting and caught several dozens of bats in one trip, these cave creatures were skinned, beheaded, and de-winged; they were then gutted, chopped up, and stewed.
 In some Malaysian cities, bats are seen as a luxury meat.
 Back in 2001, it was reported that 7% of households in Thailand's Phu Kheio Wildlife Sanctuary ate bat meat.
 Consumption is particularly intense in North Sulawesi, where locals eat flying fox meat at least once a month, with a tenfold increase in frequency near Christian holidays.

 In South Asia, hunting bats for food occurs in Bangladesh by tribal groups, specifically targeting larger bat species.
 A 2017 survey of over 140 villages in Bangladesh found that bats were hunted in 49% of villages, with the majority of hunters (62%) using hunted bats for food and medicine.
 In contrast, 30% of hunters used hunted bats for food, but not medicine, while 17% used them for medicine, but not food.
-While bats are killed in India and Pakistan, consumption is reported to be infrequent, and perceived medicinal uses are more common motives.
+While bats are killed in India and Pakistan, consumption is reported to be infrequent and perceived medicinal uses are more common motives.
 A few studies though state that bat meat consumption is more common in certain parts of India such as the Northeast, the Andaman and Nicobar Islands.